Category - Plant Nutrition

 This implies that if only one nutrient is deficient, yield will be limited, even if all other nutrients are available in adequate quantities.

-The Right Fertilizer Application Rates For Optimal Economic Yield
+The Right Fertilizer Application Rates for Economic Yield

 A yield goal is the yield you hope to harvest.
 In order to be profitable, it is very important that you set a yield goal that is realistic and achievable and that you use the right tools and practices to achieve that goal.
 Furthermore, it is essential that you know what your optimal economic yield is.